usama-rao/real-estate-ml-project/README.md

 This project is for educational purposes.
 It is part of a hands-on learning journey.
 Built to demonstrate real-world data science workflows.

+## Project Goals

+This project is intended for educational purposes and personal portfolio development.
+It aims to demonstrate practical skills in data cleaning, analysis, and machine learning workflows.